eclipse-hono/hono/site/content/user-guide/command-and-control.md

 weight = 250
 +++

-In Hono 0.6 the first implementation of Command and Control is available that enables applications to send a command upstream to a device.
+Eclipse Hono&trade;'s Command &amp; Control API allows applications to send a command to a device and receive a response containing the result of the command.

-In the following it is shown how a command is sent to a device by using Hono's example application.
+This page illustrates the usage of the API based on Hono's example application.

 <!--more-->

-{{% note %}}
+{{% warning %}}
-This feature is available now as a first fully working version but is considered to possibly have some unknown issues that may not make it fully production ready yet.

-Note that in Hono 0.6 it is only supported by the HTTP protocol adapter.
+The Command & Control functionality has been introduced in Hono 0.6 to the HTTP protocol adapter.
+As of Hono 0.7-M2 it is still considered a *technical preview* only.
+As such it is not intended to be used in production use cases yet.
-{{% /note %}}
+{{% /warning %}}

-Refer to [Command and Control API]({{< relref "api/Command-And-Control-API.md" >}}) and [Command and Control Concepts]({{< relref "concepts/command-and-control.md" >}}) for detailed explanations and specifications.
+Please refer to [Command &amp; Control API]({{< relref "api/Command-And-Control-API.md" >}}) and [Command &amp; Control Concepts]({{< relref "concepts/command-and-control.md" >}}) for further details.

 ## Preparations